The season for DUI Checkpoints is approaching fast. Episode 036 (Duration 32:16).

 Generalized crime control, in this context, was defined as situations that specifically target the drivers.
 The driver’s themselves were being investigated and scrutinized.

 Yes, controlling drugs in society is an important state interest.
 However, the privacy interests of each individual driver was weighed more heavily.
-If this kind of traffic checkpoint were allowed, their would be no practical restraint on the police.
+If this kind of traffic checkpoint were allowed, there would be no practical restraint on the police.

 Police would be to create any number of traffic roadblocks for any reason.
 Giving police unfettered control over when and where they could set up roadblocks against individual liberty is itself unreasonable.